asrcpq/eyhv/README.md

 ## Key features

-* High speed and high fault tolerance
+* High speed and high fault tolerance(of player performance)

 * Minimalism design

 * Randomly generated and reproducible(by u64 seed) enemies

-* Time in game always synchronized: player will suffer instead of benefit from low FPS
+* Time in game always synchronized: player will suffer, not benefit from low FPS

-* Everything is drawed, no resource file, GUI frontend is replaceable
+* Everything drawed, no resource file, replaceable GUI frontend

 ## TODO